TeamHypersomnia/Hypersomnia/README.md

 **Dependency graph of ```src/```:**

-An arrow from node A to node B denotes that A includes files from B. An arrow to a cluster means that the folder may include from all nodes of the cluster.
+An arrow from node A to node B denotes that A includes files from B. An arrow to a cluster means that the node may include from all nodes in the cluster.

 ![enter image description here][2]